Week 3, Term 3 - 2025

 Thumbs-up

-- Teachers, students and parents for their involvement and support with the First Reconciliation.
+- Students, staff and parents for their involvement in the Yandihndi retreat.

 To conclude